 Day 10: Drive from Muktinath to Tatopani.

 Day 12: Hike Poon Hill, trek back to Birethanti, and drive to Pokhara.

-Day 13: Drive or Fly to Kathmandu, a 6 hrs. road journey (30 minutes via air).
+Day 13: Drive or fly to Kathmandu, a 6-hour road journey (30 minutes via air).

 Day 14: Final international departure from Nepal.